kammitama5/kammitama5.github.io/_posts/2018-3-5-Monday-March-5th.md

 - Watching the streams and stuff has paid off so far.
 It's fun to work through.
 - It's okay to re-read the chapter twice, in case you skipped something
 - It's *really* *really* worthwhile to do the exercises.
 I'm not sure what a person who didn't do the exercises would get out of the book, quite honestly.
+The exercises really cement whether you learned what they were talking about or not.

 ## School
 - So far, so good.
 I'm keeping up with the assignments.
 I started looking into grad school deadlines for application, and costs.
 It's doable.
 I also found someone I know who goes to a school I'd like to attend (and was living in LA up to 2017, and their background was not originally CS).
 So that's really helpful.
 - So I guess we'll see how it goes.
+So many of these schools have AI and Machine Learning programmes.
+I kind of want to steer clear of those and just focus on compilers for graduate school.
+And maybe work in something like Haskell or Racket or some proofing language.
+That would be really neat.